bahrmichael/trade-game-backend/docs/authentication.md

 You can also test authenticated requests on the OpenAPI page.
 Go to `https://<instance>/openapi`, click on the Authorize button in the top right, and enter the token (without Bearer).
 Then run a request, and check its request headers and response.

+## Implementation Details

+See the source code for authentication from the pull requests https://github.com/bahrmichael/trade-game-backend/pull/24 and https://github.com/bahrmichael/trade-game-backend/pull/33.